arnaudlvq/ESP32-Flasher/README.md

-# Easy Production Proof ESP32 Flasher (PySide6 & Tkinter) + MacOS APP
+# Easy Production Proof ESP32 Flasher (PySide6 or Tkinter) + MacOS APP

 A simple, user-friendly GUI application for flashing ESP32 microcontrollers on macOS, Windows, and Linux.